Network of Women in Security (NZNWS) Code of Conduct

 Please report immediately to contact a local event organiser (at an event) or NZNWS representative if you are being disrespected, feel unsafe or being harassed, or if you notice that someone else is being harassed.

-2. Escalate Please escalate and report to the NZNWS by email or by informing one of our NZNWS representatives.
+2. Escalate Please escalate and report to the NZNWS by email or informing one of our NZNWS representatives.

 When escalating the issue, please provide as much detail as possible.
 Please include the following: